 BuzzSumo is a content curator that offers a lot of insight into what people are sharing online.
 You can see the analytics for specific links, giving you a look at how many Facebook likes and shares it got and more.
 BuzzSumo is a good place to find specific, popular links to share and it can also guide your overall strategy.

 What are the most influential people in your industry talking about right now?
-Subscribe to the feeds and emails of industry leaders so you know what the thought leaders are introducing into your line of business.
+Let them help you with content ideas for social media sharing.
+Subscribe to the feeds and emails of industry leaders so you know what the thought leaders are introducing into your line of business/

 When you’re the first to share popular blogs and insights you’ll become a reliable source of up-to-date trends for your followers.
 People are more likely to share surprising and insightful information than the same article that’s been floating around for a month.

-At a loss for original blog content to share on social?
+At a loss for original content ideas for social media?
 Enlist the help of a guest blogger.
 If you work with bloggers who have a natural connection to your line of business, such as using a travel blogger to promote your line of luggage, you can create a long-term relationship.
 You benefit from having fresh content to share and the blogger benefits by getting some links back to their site.
 Plus, the guest writer is likely to share your social media post and help you gain exposure.

 When you’re looking for a new blogger to create a relationship with, consider how much engagement they get on social media in addition to their level of expertise.
 Guest writers take some of the pressure off your company to brainstorm and create compelling content and introduce new people to your channels at the same time.

-If you’re looking for a new way to generate popular content, look no further than your own page!
+If you’re looking for a new way to generate popular content ideas for social media, look no further than your own page!
 Some of your best and most shareable content may come from your followers.
 You can run a contest on your page asking people to come up with funny photo captions, original artwork, or possible names for your new product to get started.

 Posting content created by your own community encourages sharing; in fact, people are about twice as likely to share user-generated content than regular brand posts.
 Not only are followers proud to be featured on your page, but other users may find content curated by fellow users to be more authentic and share-worthy than a brand post.